Barriers to Ethical Decision Making

 - This barrier often accompanies perfectionism.

-- Many counselors have a need to be liked and ethical decisions may not always be popular.
+- Many counsellors have a need to be liked and ethical decisions may not always be popular.

-- This need can leave the counselor open to manipulation.
+- This need can leave the counsellor open to manipulation.

-- Personal awareness can help the counselor overcome this barrier.
+- Personal awareness can help the counsellor overcome this barrier.